cliffhall/mcp-multicore/README.md

 ## Try Dashboard
 ### `npm run try:dashboard`
-Starts the **Dashboard Core** with a simple configuration and sends it some test messages.
+* Starts only the **Dashboard Core** and sends it some test messages.
+* Demonstrates how each Core can be started and interacted with independently.
 ```

          🔱 Dashboard Facade - Preparing the Dashboard Core